slightly-askew/CV/readme.md

 * Introduced UX research and Information Architecture deliverables such as user personas and wireframes, as part of our design/development process to improve the quality of our output and strengthen stakeholder/client buy-in.
 * Increased average client spend per website as a result of completing paid UX research/discovery deliverables and creative workshops.
-* Delivered a mobile app UX research and design strategy for local government, including user research, synthesis, ideation prototyping and user testing.
+* Delivered a mobile app UX research and design strategy for local government, including user research, synthesis, ideation, prototyping and user testing.

 ### Archant